 Before continuing further, we should clarify exactly what kind of annulment we are talking about here.
 In this discussion, we are referring to the legal process of annulment in Arizona.
 That is, an Arizona civil case wherein a petition is filed with the court and a judge hears the claim, makes a determination, and issues orders.

-3 Common Misconceptions About Annulment in Arizona
+What Are 3 Common Misconceptions About Annulment in Arizona?

-We need to dispel a few common misconceptions about what annulment is in Arizona and what it is not, as discussed below.
+We need to dispel a few common misconceptions about what marriage annulment is in Arizona and what it is not, as discussed below.

 1. Annulment Is Not a Quickie Divorce

 First, the annulment process is not an expedited divorce in Arizona.
-There are similarities between divorce and annulment proceedings.
+There are similarities between divorce and marriage annulment proceedings.
 For instance, in an annulment case the court awards custody of the children and orders payment of child support just as in a divorce.
-The key distinction between divorce and annulment is that only divorce can terminate a valid marriage.
+The key distinction between divorce and annulment of marriage is that only divorce can terminate a valid marriage.
 Arizona annulment is not possible when the spouses have a valid marriage.

 2. Short or Long, Valid Marriages Are Not Annulled